Vodafone weighs into delayed 4G spectrum row

 With no 2G spectrum, 3 cannot take advantage of Ofcom's January decision to allow operators to reuse 2G spectrum for 3G services.

-Vodafone's UK chief executive Guy Lawrence told the Sunday Telegraph that 3 was "running around the playground complaining that they're being bullied by the older boys," when in fact the operator sold more Apple iPhones than Vodafone, O2, or Everything, Everywhere.
+Vodafone's UK chief executive Guy Lawrence told the Sunday Telegraph that 3 was "running around the playground complaining that they're being bullied by the older boys", when in fact the operator sold more Apple iPhones than Vodafone, O2 , or Everything, Everywhere (DTEGn.DE).

 A 3 spokesman told the newspaper that the auction could not be viewed in isolation.